 Technically speaking, nothing happens right away when you leave the country with unpaid loans.
-Debt collectors, as always, will continue trying to chase debt collections.
+However, you should expect that your creditor will continue trying to chase debt collections.
 Depending on the size of your debt, sometimes banks or big financial institutions will work with foreign debt collectors in your new country of residence.
 With this being an extremely costly decision, sometimes banks will opt to mark the amount you owe as bad debts if the amount is not sky-high.
 Additionally, leaving unsettled debts behind and escaping the city is not officially recognised as a criminal offence in Hong Kong.

-That being said, despite how easy it may sound, moving abroad with unpaid debts also come with a few problems that are less appealing and should be considered before you take action:
+That being said, despite how easy it may sound, moving abroad and leaving debts unpaid also come with a few problems that are less appealing and should be considered before you take action: